 LICENSING AND USAGE GUIDELINES FOR THE IMA AT NEWFIELDS DATA

-The Indianapolis Museum of Art at Newfields licenses the use of our collections’ metadata under a Creative Commons Zero (CC0), which allows for re-use of the metadata without legal restrictions.
-Please be aware that the content to which the metadata links may not be covered by the CC0 license.
-While Newfields provides hyperlinks as a means of referencing underlying image or multimedia content associated with the metadata, this content itself is not part of the metadata being released and is not necessarily covered by the CC0 license.
+The Indianapolis Museum of Art at Newfields licenses the use of our collections’ metadata under a Creative Commons Zero (CC0) waiver, which allows for re-use of the metadata without legal restrictions.
+Please be aware that the content to which the metadata links may not be covered by the CC0 waiver.
+While Newfields provides hyperlinks as a means of referencing underlying image or multimedia content associated with the metadata, this content itself is not part of the metadata being released and is not necessarily covered by the CC0 waiver.